ERIGrid2/benchmark-model-multi-energy-networks/implementation_files/cosim_disheatlib_pandapower/README.md

 A few comments about running the simulations:

-* On a tpyical laptop each simulation takes about 5-6 minutes to complete.
+* On a tpyical laptop each simulation takes several minutes to complete.
 * You can speed-up the simulation by using a bigger simulation step size or shorter simulation period.
   For more details refer to the usage instructions:
   ```